Moving to Dunedin

 The New Zealand public health care system operates at a high level.
 Funded for through general taxation, New Zealand residents are eligible for free hospital-based care, emergency treatment, standard medical tests, children’s immunisations and prescription medication for children under six years old.

 Visits to the doctor, or General Practitioner (GP) and the cost of medicine and ambulance services are also subsidised.

 In order to access public healthcare services in New Zealand, expatriates must have a work permit for a minimum of 24 months or hold a residence permit.
 Expats can sign up for healthcare services with a GP in their local area.

 As well as having public health care, there are still private services available that some expats choose to enlist in.
 Private health care insurance is also a popular choice and is cheaper than many other destinations around the world.

 There is a ready supply of all types and sizes of accommodation across Dunedin, and Crown Dunedin’s experienced and helpful staff have built up extensive links with the local business community, and they will be able to help you find accommodation to suit your needs.

-Crown Relocations has 50 years of experience relocating individuals and families to Dunedin and throughout New Zealand, contact us today for more information about our services.
+Crown Relocations has over 55 years of experience relocating individuals and families to Dunedin and throughout New Zealand, contact us today for more information about our services.